honeypieio/shrubcoop.org/content/introducing-the-welfare-working-group.md

 Contact: [eleanor@shrubcoop.org](mailto:eleanor@shrubcoop.org)

 Once again, we’d love to hear from anyone who is interested in joining!
-Please contact any of the people above, email [welfare@shrubcoop.org](mailto:welfare@shrubcoop.org) or any one of us if you’re interested.
+Please contact any of the people above or email [welfare@shrubcoop.org](mailto:welfare@shrubcoop.org) if you’re interested.